BABY ODEON. See ODEON.

 THE ‘BOB’ RECORD.

 See Frank Andrews, HD 220, 1998.
-As the label indicates, these were made for a shop at 45 Renfield Street in Glasgow, Scotland.
+As the label indicates, these were made for a shop at 4 Howard Street, Glasgow, Scotland.
 They cost one shilling (5p), the colloquial name for which was ‘a bob’.
 They were first mentioned in the trade periodical “Talking Machine News”, July 1913.
 An extremely scarce label.
 The few known all share catalogue numbers with Invicta, and therefore must have been made by the same (or a closely related) company.
 The same applies to Triumph, except in that case their catalogue numbers are 20,000 higher.

 See Frank Andrews, HD 220, 1998.
 Another American ‘mini-disc’ at 7″ diameter double sided, two of which came with books; either ‘talking books’ or ‘singing books’.
 They appeared in the U.K. in November 1922, and were handled by the Thomas A C Gilbert Co.
 It must be emphasized that the books were an adjunct to a small gramophone that had been produced, in New Haven, Connecticut, by a company called Gilbert.
 They were not issued ‘in isolation’, as were the rather better-known ‘Bubble Books’.
 It is not known whether the gramophones came to this country, or just the books.
 I rather think just the books.